-Look for the Café Tolmen sign.
-We’re usually open for meals from 6pm when there’s an event at the Centre.
-Please call us on 01326 341353 to pre-book your meal.
+The Café Tolmen is often open for meals when there’s an event at the Centre.
+Please call us on 01326 340630 to pre-book your meal from 6pm.

 The Tolmen Centre is a not-for-profit organisation entirely run by volunteer help – no-one gets paid for their time.
 This creates a rather special ethos around the place – and allows us to be ambitious in what we promote and undertake.

 - Tolmen Building Fund

 The Tolmen Centre is housed in a beautiful building, which is old and listed, and requires constant maintenance and renovation.
 While our regular activities bring in enough money to keep the centre safe and in running order, there are inevitably larger amounts of expenditure that need to be prepared for.
 We have therefore decided to set up a special fund, to be known as the Tolmen Building Fund, which we hope will provide some reserve of cash which we can call on when required.
 Our supporters will be invited – but not pressurised – to contribute to the Fund when they purchase tickets online.
 Of course we would also welcome donations outside this route at any time.
 If you have any questions about this, please don’t hesitate to get in touch.

 - Discounted tickets

 As a response to the cost-of-living crisis, we are trialling a new discounted ticket option for some events, starting in our summer season.
 This will be labelled as “students, low-waged and unwaged”.
 No proof of eligibility will be required, and we rely on the honesty of our audience to use this option in the spirit in which it is intended.
 To put it simply, if you feel you cannot afford a full price ticket but can manage the discounted one, that’s fine: there is no age limit or other qualification.